 DVI is very much like HDMI, but it doesn’t carry audio signals.
 The ports and cables are also different, but you may not see DVI ports very often except in graphics cards or some motherboards.

 DisplayPort is another very popular display connection.
 It won’t be found on TVs, but you can see it in graphics cards, gaming or workstation monitors, mini DisplayPort in some enterprise laptops, gaming laptops, and MacBooks.
 The main reason you would see DisplayPort in higher-end hardware is that it is capable of USB, audio, and video at around 4K at 60 frames per second.
 DisplayPort is also popular because setting up multiple monitors is easier with it.
 So if you want to do a multi-monitor setup, select the best monitor with DisplayPort.

 VGA is the oldest type of port from this list which is still available, although it is getting less and less common.
 You won’t find it in TVs anymore, but you may find it in some motherboards or lower-end monitors.

 Screen Size and Resolution

-Screen size in monitors is measured diagonally and it is very closely related to resolution, which is the number of pixels in length by number of pixels in height.
-So you must compare size with screen resolution before selecting a monitor.
+Screen size in monitors is measured diagonally and it is very closely related to resolution, which is the number of pixels in length by the number of pixels in height.
+So you must compare the size with screen resolution before selecting a monitor.
 Keep in mind that bigger screen size looks good with high screen resolution and higher specifications mean a bigger price tag.
 Here are some common screen resolutions: